Kankakee

 Hablamos Espanol

 At Spiros Law, we understand that coming forward after experiencing sexual assault or abuse takes immense courage.
-You’ve already shown remarkable strength by taking this step, and we want you to know that you’re not alone on this journey toward healing and justice.
+Whether it happens in the workplace, at a business, in a school, or on a university campus, these acts can leave lasting emotional and physical scars.
+By taking this step, you’ve already shown remarkable strength, and we want you to know you’re not alone on the path to healing and justice.

-The attorneys at Spiros Law take an empathetic approach when supporting survivors through the legal process with sensitivity, respect, and advocacy.
-We believe in creating a safe space where your voice is heard, and your experiences are validated.
+The attorneys at Spiros Law are dedicated to supporting survivors through the legal process with sensitivity, respect, and strong advocacy.
+We strive to create a safe space where your voice is heard, your experiences are validated, and your rights are protected.

-Taking the first step can be difficult, but it can also be the beginning of reclaiming your power.
-When you’re ready, we’re here to listen, support, and advocate for you with dignity and determination.
+Taking the first step is never easy, but it can also be the beginning of reclaiming your power.
+When you’re ready, we are here to listen, support, and fight for you with dignity and determination.

 $5,000,000.00 Sexual Assault Settlement